-The Bavaria Open 40 is completely different to the other options on this list, as it's designed to be a twin-hulled catamaran.
-That has some serious advantages, including speed and comfort.
+The Bavaria Open 40 is completely different to the other options on this list.
+It is designed to be a twin-hulled catamaran.
+This has some serious advantages, including speed and comfort.

 You won't be rolling about, and it's far easier to sail around with a smaller crew.
-There is also a whole lot more room below decks, which allows the family to enjoy the weekends on the water in style and space.
+There is also a whole lot more room below decks.
+This allows the family to enjoy the weekends on the water in style and space.

-The cockpit and saloon flow together in the Open 40, which means there is no disconnection between people, no matter what their intentions are for the day.
+The cockpit and saloon flow together in the Open 40.
+There is no disconnection between people, no matter what their intentions are for the day.
 If someone can't resist getting out on the water but has a bit of work to do, then they can still enjoy feeling like they're a part of the action without missing a beat of their studies.

 4) Dragonfly 25